Dispute Models

 - the stakes are high enough that dishonesty becomes attractive

-In such settings, dispute is not a secondary repair mechanism.
-It is part of the architecture by which the system remains credible.
+In such settings, dispute is part of the architecture by which the system remains credible.

 What a Dispute Model Does